 Most people in Australia use a form of contraception that relies on a regular routine, such as the contraceptive pill or condoms.
 While these methods are both popular and easy to access, they are not as effective at preventing unplanned pregnancy as other longer acting methods.

-Our clinics offer a full range of LARC options such as contraceptive injection, contraceptive implant or rod, the copper intra-uterine device (IUD) and hormonal intrauterine system (IUS).
-In certain clinics we also provide the option of permanent contraception with tubal ligation.
+Our clinics offer a full range of LARC options such as contraceptive injections, implants or rods, copper intrauterine devices (IUDs) and hormonal intrauterine systems (IUS).
+In certain clinics we also provide tubal ligation - a permanent method for women.

 For men, there are currently no long-acting reversible methods available in Australia.
-However, if you do not wish to have children or have completed your family you may consider a vasectomy; a safe, permanent method of contraception for men.
+However, if you do not wish to have children or have completed your family you may consider a vasectomy; a safe, painless, permanent method for men.

-To discuss your contraception options or to make an appointment, please call us on 1300 003 707.
+To discuss your options or to make an appointment, please call us on 1300 003 707.

 Types of contraception

-Long-acting reversible contraception is a category of ‘set-and-forget’ contraceptive methods that prevent unplanned pregnancy with a high degree of reliability and efficacy.
+A category of ‘set-and-forget’ methods that prevent unplanned pregnancy with a high degree of reliability and efficacy.
 They do not require the user to adhere to a daily regime and so maintain a high degree of protection over months and years.